micalexander/docker-dev/README.md

 # Directory you want to mount and where you can put your bashrc etc...
 DEV_DIR=/Users/yourusername/Dropbox/Development

-# An additional directoy you want to mount
+# An additional directoy you want to mount (must uncomment this line and the ADDITIONAL_DIR line in the docker-compose.yml
 # ADDITIONAL_DIR=/Users/yourusername/

 # Where you want to put you site for php/nginx